ed-donner/llm_engineering/README.md

 ### When we get to it, creating your API keys

-Particularly during weeks 1 and 2 of the course, you'll be writing code to call the APIs of Frontier models.
+Particularly during weeks 1 and 2 of the course, you'll be writing code to call the APIs of Frontier models (models at the forefront of progress).
 You'll need to join me in setting up accounts and API keys.

 - [GPT API](https://platform.openai.com/) from OpenAI
 - [Claude API](https://console.anthropic.com/) from Anthropic
 - [Gemini API](https://ai.google.dev/gemini-api) from Google

 Initially we'll only use OpenAI, so you can start with that, and we'll cover the others soon afterwards.
+See the extra note on API costs below if that's a concern.
+One student mentioned to me that OpenAI can take a few minutes to register; if you initially get an error about being out of quota, wait a few minutes and try again.
+If it's still a problem, message me!

-Later in the course you'll be using a HuggingFace account, which is available for free at https://huggingface.co - you'll need to create an API token from the Avatar menu >> Settings >> Access Tokens.
+Later in the course you'll be using the fabulous HuggingFace platform; an account is available for free at [HuggingFace](https://huggingface.co) - you can create an API token from the Avatar menu >> Settings >> Access Tokens.

+And in Week 6/7 you'll be using the terrific [Weights & Biases](https://wandb.ai) platform to watch over your training batches.
+Accounts are also free, and you can set up a token in a similar way.

 When you have these keys, please create a new file called `.env` in your project root directory.
-(For more detailed instructions on creating the `.env` file, I've added a guide at the bottom of this README.)
+This file won't appear in Jupyter Lab because it's a hidden file; you should create it using something like Notepad (PC) or nano (Mac / Linux).
+I've put detailed instructions at the end of this README.

-It should have contents like this:
+It should have contents like this, and to start with you only need the first line:

 ```
 OPENAI_API_KEY=xxxx